codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 If the environment is not functioning correctly for your own application, make sure that the port exposed by Codefresh in the *Launch settings* is the one that is actually used in your application as an HTTP endpoint.

 To find your existing on-demand environments, click *Docker Swarm* `->` *Environments* on the left part of the screen.
 You will get a list of your active environments.
-You can see details such as
+You can see details such as:

-* which branch is this environment from,
+* Which branch is this environment from
-* which Git commit represents this environment, and
+* Which Git commit represents this environment
-* what is the URL endpoint created by Codefresh.
+* What is the URL endpoint created by Codefresh

 {% include
 image.html